Relics associated with Buddha: Relics in the United States

+Bodhi Light International, Inc., a non-profit organization headquartered at Southern California, hosts The 10,000 Buddha Relics Collection, which is the largest known collection of Buddha relics in the United States.
+This collection includes two teeth, one hair, a finger bone, and thousands of gem-like relics believed to belong to Shakyamuni Buddha and his close family members and disciples.
+The relics in the collection are known for the phenomenon of producing new colorful crystals called "baby relics".

+The collection has been on exhibition to public twice a year since 2013 at Lu Mountain Temple in Rosemead, CA and Dharma Treasury Temple in San Francisco, which attracted tens of thousands of visitors.
+Most of these relics come from Asian countries such as Myanmar, Thailand, Sri Lanka, and Vietnam.

+The exhibit was featured in Season 5, Episode 10 of the History Channel series “The UnXplained” with William Shatner June 2023.

 Relics in Vietnam

-Xa Loi Pagoda served as the headquarters for Buddhism in South Vietnam during the Vietnamese civil war, its construction began in 1956 to house remains of the Buddha.
+Xa Loi Pagoda served as the headquarters for Buddhism in South Vietnam during the Vietnam War, its construction began in 1956 to house remains of the Buddha.
 Giác Lâm Pagoda has housed Buddha relics since they were brought to the temple from Sri Lanka by Narada in 1953.
 Tịnh Xá Trung Tâm founded in 1965 also houses relics.

 Relics in Heaven

 It is said the placenta of Buddha ratnavyuha was taken by Brahma to be enshrined in a stupa.
 When Buddha left the palace to seek enlightenment he severed his hair with a sword.
-According to theravada sources, throwing his top knot into the air, and says if he is to be Buddha it will remain in the sky.
-It stays at a height of one league, until it is taken by Indra to Trayastrimsa heaven.
+According to Theravada sources, throwing his top knot into the air, and says if he is to be Buddha it will remain in the sky.
+It stays at a height of one league, until it is taken by God Sakra to Trayastrimsa heaven.
 Mulasarvastivada Vinaya recounts how a friend of Kasyapa Buddha named Ghatikara gives him a monastic robe, bowl, razor, girdle, needle and water strainer.
-In another version the bodhisattva encounters this divinity disguised as a hunter and trades him his Benares silk robes; which are enshrined in a catiya.
+In another version the Bodhisattva encounters this divinity disguised as a hunter and trades him his Varanasi silk robes; which are enshrined in a catiya.
 Alternatively, new robes came to Buddha from ten brothers from Kapilavastu who received hemp robes from their mother, about to parinirvanize they told her to give the robes to the Buddha; foreseeing his birth.
 The mother gave the robes to her daughter near death; who gave them to a tree spirit to give to the son of Suddhodana.
 Indra disguises as a hunter, then takes the robes from the tree and gives them to Buddha in exchange for the silk robes; which he enshrines in heaven and dedicates a festival to the robes.
-The bowl in which Buddha received milk rice after his long fast is said to have floated down the Nairanjana River before sinking down to the naga king Kala putting it with the bowls of the three previous Buddhas.
+The bowl in which Buddha received milk rice after his long fast is said to have floated down the Nairanjana River before sinking down to the Naga King Kala putting it with the bowls of the three previous Buddhas.